 We will use email notification to keep all riders up to date with any last minute changes in the route, ride conditions, or road closures.

-This course is ideally set up for reasonable size pace lines.
+This course is ideally set up for single file pace lines.
 We encourage riders to limit pace lines to five riders to minimize the chance of mishaps.

 Put together your team and we will help track you pre-ride fund raising and your ride day statistics.
 Ride organizers will provide a meeting place for larger teams at the beginning and end of the ride.